emard/ulx3s/doc/MANUAL.md

 effect when resistors rise up due to unequal local temperature between pads.

+FLASH is connected as 4-bit QSPI, supports 1-bit SPI but user must take care to hold unused lines at '1' (logic high level) otherwise some ISSI FLASH chips will not work because of crosstalk.

+BTNs are slightly different routed.

+US2 connector now has 6 routes to FPGA, supports both device and host mode, differential and single-ended connections, low-speed 1.5 Mbps and high-speed 12Mbps.

+GPDI has 220nF series capacitors for coupling.

 Around v3.0.5 some unused FTDI LED line was connected to unused pin of FPGA in schematics with idea to create fully connected secondary openocd JTAG channel from FTDI to debug FPGA softcore RISC5 CPUs with linux